memoia/spzdmo/README.md

 Assuming you do, you can use ``composer update`` to pull down all dependencies, ``make test`` to run tests, and ``make run`` to run the local server.

+## Some thoughts

+1. Slim has a funny interaction with the PHP dev server;
+   setting ``SCRIPT_NAME`` to ``null`` is the only way to get it to obey routes that resemble file names.
+This is probably more on the PHP dev server than it is on Slim.